Xilinx/brevitas/src/brevitas_examples/papers/learned_round/README.md

 ==============

-To demonstrate the effectivenes and flexibility of the Learned Round implementation in Brevitas, ts performance was compared against the [SignRound](https://aclanthology.org/2024.findings-emnlp.662.pdf) for weight-only quantization, and against GPTQ and Qronos for the rest of scenarios.
+To demonstrate the effectivenes and flexibility of the Learned Round implementation in Brevitas, its performance was compared against the [SignRound](https://aclanthology.org/2024.findings-emnlp.662.pdf) for weight-only quantization, and against GPTQ and Qronos for the rest of scenarios.

 In comparison with [SignRound](https://aclanthology.org/2024.findings-emnlp.662.pdf), Signed SGD was also used in these experiments,